 Simon joined the Open University Law School as a Lecturer in Law in October 2013.
 Prior to this he studied for a PhD in Law at the University of Nottingham, which he was awarded in 2015.
 Simon initially completed undergraduate and masters degrees in history at the University of Sheffield, specialising in historical theory and the history of Nazi Germany, before undertaking the GDL and LPC at the College of Law, Guildford.
 He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal and criminal theory and international law.

-Simon's current research is an extension of this area and involves examining the relationship between ideology and law in the Third Reich in order to understand the role of law in shaping the normative environment of consensus, as well as repression, within which Nazi policy goals could be implemented.
+Simon's current research is an extension of this area and involves examining the nexus between law, history and theory in relation to Nazi Germany, as well as the relationship between ideology and law in the Third Reich in order to understand the role of law in shaping the normative environment of consensus.
+His recent publications include 'The Distorted Jurisprudential Discourse of Nazi Law: Uncovering the ‘Rupture Thesis’

 He is also an associate lecturer on W203 and on W821 Exploring the Boundaries of International Law on the LLM programme.
 He previously taught public law and contract law at the University of Nottingham.

 Simon has ongoing research collaborations with UK and international scholars, including in particular a series of streams co-convened with Dr Cosmin Cercel at the Critical Legal Conference (2015-2017).